 First, a home inspection is a visual inspection of the accessible home systems.
 Since the buyer does not yet own the home, the inspector is not permitted to do “invasive” inspections.
 They can’t make a hole in the wall to check on pipes.

+?
 Are Home Inspectors Licensed in Arizona?

 Home inspectors in Arizona are required to be licensed by the state.
 Some states (as of this writing, California for example) do not require home inspectors to be state-licensed.

 Arizona home inspectors are certified by the Arizona Board of Technical Registrations.
-To be certified, inspectors must go through 84 hrs of classroom learning, pass a national exam and perform a minimum of 30 inspections with a licensed home inspector.
+To be certified, inspectors must go through 84 hrs of classroom learning, pass a national exam, and perform a minimum of 30 inspections with a licensed home inspector.

-Whose Side is the Inspector on?
+?️ Whose Side is the Inspector on?

 Buyers want an inspector who states the facts and is thorough.
 The home inspector is a neutral third party hired to follow state-approved home inspection guidelines.
 They are hired by the buyer to ensure the house is safe and sound.
 Also, the buyer needs to understand if there are any repairs they want to request the seller make as part of the property sale.

 Also, buyers need to understand what, if any repairs they may need to make.
 Some inspectors are known to blow issues out of proportion while others may not be as thorough as others.
-Also, some will only do the minimal state requirements, while others will go above and beyond.
+Also, some will only do the minimum state requirements, while others will go above and beyond.
 A good example of this is the requirement to check a “sampling” of outlets in each room.

 A great home inspector will check all accessible outlets.
 The state requires a Sampling of windows and doors to check for functioning locks.
 A great home inspector will check all accessible windows and doors.

 You may also be interested in reading about Seller Closing Costs in Arizona.